-Using this result, the Compensation Committee then conducted a qualitative assessment, including factors showing management's resiliency, to determine the actual bonus award for each senior executive.
+Using this result, the Compensation Committee then conducted a qualitative assessment to determine the actual bonus award for each senior executive.
 The Compensation Committee believes that the use of judgment in the qualitative assessment helps reward performance appropriately, particularly on a year-to-year basis.